Peter Hänggi

 Peter Hänggi (born November 29, 1950) is a theoretical physicist from Switzerland, Professor of Theoretical Physics at the University of Augsburg.
 He is best known for his original works on Brownian motion and the Brownian motor concept, stochastic resonance and dissipative systems (classical and quantum mechanical).
 Other topics include, driven quantum tunneling, such as the discovery of coherent destruction of tunneling (CDT), phononics, relativistic statistical mechanics and the foundations of classical and quantum thermodynamics.

 Career

-He studied physics and was awarded B.Sc (1972), M.Sc (1974) and Ph.D.
-(1977) at the University of Basel.
+He studied physics and was awarded B.Sc (1972), M.Sc (1974) and Ph.D. degrees (1977) at the University of Basel.

 He was a Postgraduate Research Associate at the University of California, San Diego (1979–80), Assistant Professor of Physics, Polytechnic Institute of New York, New York (1980–1983), Associate Professor, Polytechnic Institute of New York, New York (1983–1987) and full professor at the University of Augsburg (1986 to present).

-His main research interest is in theoretical statistical mechanics and quantum mechanics.

-Hänggi's Law
+Hänggi's law

-The following statement is attributed as Hänggi's Law:
+The following statement is attributed as Hänggi's law:

 It is labeled as a kind of Murphy's law and it was first seen in Arthur Bloch's work.
 However, the attribute's relation to Professor Hänggi's research is not clear.